 - Fines and penalties.
 Government-imposed fines and penalties are usually nondeductible, regardless of the amount.

 - Gifts to business associates, customers, vendors, etc. The deduction is capped at $25 even though it makes good business sense to give a more expensive gift in certain situations.

-- Half of meals and entertainment costs.
+- Half of meals.
 Only 50% is deductible in most cases.
 There are some exceptions, such as company picnics or break room snacks, when a deduction for the full cost is permissible.

 - Interest on tax underpayments for noncorporate taxpayers.
 Sole proprietors and owners of pass-through entities that pay interest on tax underpayments cannot deduct them.
 The interest is viewed as personal interest even if it relates to business income.

 - Legal fees to buy property.
 These fees are added to the cost basis of the property.
 A portion of the fees (the part allocated to the cost of the building and not the land) may be recovered through depreciation.

 - Interest expense payments.
 Part of your interest expenses on borrowing if your average annual gross receipts for the three prior years exceeds $25 million.

 - Payments of certain employee expenses.
 Reimbursements of employees’ commuting costs (e.g., free parking; monthly transit passes) and reimbursements of employees’ moving expenses are not deductible.

 - Net operating loss carrybacks.
 Only carryforwards are allowed (other than for farmers), and they can only be used to offset 80% of taxable income.

 - Excess business losses for noncorporate taxpayers.
 The excess business losses are treated as a net operating loss carryover.

 Impact of Nondeductible Business Expenses